GCIS-123-2235/midterm-03-practice-solutions/README.md

  - Push to github frequently.
 You will only receive credit for what is in github at the end of the exam.
  - Remember to submit your quiz in MyCourses by the end of the exam time period.
  - Recall the Academic Honesty Policy.
- - You can only use things learned in Units X-Y
+ - You can only use things learned in Units 7-9
  - You may not import anything not already imported